PGA European Tour: History

-In its early years the season ran for six months from April to October, and was based entirely in Europe, mainly in Great Britain and Ireland.
-Over the next three decades the tour gradually lengthened and globalised.
-The first event held outside Europe was the 1982 Tunisian Open.
+In its early years, the season ran for 20 tournaments from April to October, and took place in nine European countries: Spain, England, Ireland, Scotland, France, Switzerland, West Germany, the Netherlands and Italy.
+Over the next three decades, the tour gradually lengthened and globalised.
+The first event held outside of Europe was the 1982 Tunisian Open.
 That year, there were 27 tournaments and the season stretched into November for the first time.
 In 1984, the PGA European Tour became independent of The Professional Golfers' Association.
 The following year, the tour became "all-exempt" with the end of pre-qualifying for tournaments.

 The European Tour has always been sensitive to the risk that its best players will leave to play on the PGA Tour for many reasons.
 The PGA Tour usually offers higher purses and European players want to increase their chances of glory in the three majors played in the U.S. by playing on more U.S.-style courses to acclimate themselves.
 In an attempt to counter this phenomenon, the European Tour introduced the "Volvo Bonus Pool" in 1988.
 This was extra prize money which was distributed at the end of the season to the most successful players of the year—but only golfers who had played in a high number of the European Tour's events could receive a share.
 This system continued until 1998, after which renewed emphasis was placed on maximising prize money in individual tournaments.

 In 1989, the tour visited Asia for the first time for the Dubai Desert Classic.
 By 1990, there were 38 events on the schedule, including 37 in Europe, and the start of the season had moved up to February.
 A first visit to East Asia for the Tour occurred at the 1992 Johnnie Walker Classic in Bangkok.
 This has since proven to be one of the most notable initiatives in the history of the tour, as East Asia is becoming almost its second home.
-Shortly afterwards the tour also made its debut in the former Soviet Bloc at the 1994 Czech Open, but much less has come of this development as participation in golf in the former Soviet region remains low and sponsors there are unable to compete financially with their Western European rivals for the limited number of slots available on the main tour each summer.
+Shortly afterwards, the tour also made its debut in the former Soviet Bloc at the 1994 Czech Open, but much less has come of this development as participation in golf in the former Soviet region remains low and sponsors there are unable to compete financially with their Western European rivals for the limited number of slots available on the main tour each summer.
 However, the second-tier Challenge Tour has visited Central and Eastern Europe somewhat more frequently.
 In 1995, the European Tour began a policy of co-sanctioning tournaments with other PGA Tours, by endorsing the South African PGA Championship on the Southern African Tour (now the Sunshine Tour).
-This policy was extended to the PGA Tour of Australasia in 1996, and most extensively to the Asian Tour.
+This policy was extended to the PGA Tour of Australasia in 1996, and to the Asian Tour in 1999, starting with the Malaysian Open.